mmesiti/Recorder.jl/README.md

 # Recorder.jl

-**Disclaimer: This is almost my first Julia project, so do not take this as an example of good practices.**

 A library of utilities to conveniently record the input and output of functions, to quickly create regression/approval/characterisation tests.